 A Good Marinade

 Liquids like wine and fruit juices are good for marinating, not because, but rather, in spite of the fact that they're acidic.
-Fruit juices contain sugars which caramelize when they hit the grill and wine contains all kinds of interesting flavor compounds, which become deeper and more complex when exposed to high heat.
+Fruit juices contain sugars that caramelize when they hit the grill and wine contains all kinds of interesting flavor compounds, which become deeper and more complex when exposed to high heat.

 The key with wine, however, is to cook off the alcohol before using it to marinate.
 That's because alcohol will also cause the proteins in the meat to coagulate.
 Even a simple marinade of olive oil chopped garlic and fresh herbs will add flavor to a steak or roast.